cymo93/JourneyBoard/docs/FEATURE_SPECIFICATIONS.md

 -   **User Acceptance Criteria (UAC)**:
     -   ✅ All trips the user has access to are displayed as cards.
     -   ✅ Each trip card displays the trip title, date range, and a beautiful background image.
-    -   ✅ Each trip card has a dynamic background image from Pexels or a curated default image.
+    -   ✅ Each trip card has intelligent theme-based default images when primary images fail.
     -   ✅ The "Create New Trip" dialog successfully adds a new trip to Firestore.
     -   ✅ After creating a trip, the user is redirected to `/trips/[new_trip_id]`.
     -   ✅ Clicking a trip card navigates the user to `/trips/[trip_id]`.